NickDickinsonWilde/ultimate-tinymce/readme.txt

 = Support Forum =

-Please use my <a href="http://forum.joshlobe.com/member.php?action=register&referrer=1">SUPPORT FORUM</a> for expedited help.
+Please use our <a href="http://forum.joshlobe.com/member.php?action=register&referrer=1">SUPPORT FORUM</a> for expedited help.

 == Screenshots ==